lostella/ProtoGrad.jl/README.md

 ProtoGrad is an **experimental** Julia package to work with gradient-based model optimization, including (of course!) deep learning.
 It aims at being simple, composable, and flexible.
+This said, it's very much of a work-in-progress playground for ideas, so don't expect feature completeness or stability just yet.

-The package builds on top of much more mature and popular libraries, above all [NNLib](https://github.com/FluxML/NNlib.jl) (providing common operators in deep learning) and [Zygote](https://github.com/FluxML/Zygote.jl) (for automatic differentiation).
+The package builds on top of much more mature and popular libraries, above all [Zygote](https://github.com/FluxML/Zygote.jl) (for automatic differentiation) and [NNLib](https://github.com/FluxML/NNlib.jl) (providing common operators in deep learning).

 Check out the [examples folder](./examples/) on how to use ProtoGrad to construct and train models, or keep following the present README to get a feeling for the package philosophy.